Marco Polo (1851 ship): Last voyages

 The clipper remained in passenger service until 1867.
 In 1867, Marco Polo was converted back to cargo use.
 During her career as a cargo ship, the vessel carried guano, coal and timber and visited ports from Aden to Rio de Janeiro and around the Mediterranean Sea.
-In 1871, James Baines and Co. sold the vessel to Wilson and Blair of South Shields, England and used in the coal and timber trade.
-The vessel was altered in 1874 to a barque rig and her wooden masts were removed and the clipper was fitted with an iron mast and the yards were shortened by 12 ft.
+In 1871, James Baines and Co. sold the vessel to Wilson and Blair of South Shields, England, using her in the coal and timber trade.
+The vessel was altered in 1874 to a barque rig, and her wooden masts were removed; the clipper was fitted with an iron mast, and the yards were shortened by 12 ft.
 In the 1870s, Marco Polo waited at Callao for over 18 months for a load of guano.
 This was due to a dispute between the Guano Shipping Association and British shipping underwriters.
-In the early 1880s, the vessel's hull was deteriorating so to strengthen it, chains were wrapped around it and a windmill-driven pump was installed to counter increasing leakage.
+In the early 1880s, the vessel's hull was deteriorating, so chains were wrapped around it to strengthen it, and a windmill-driven pump was installed to counter increasing leakage.
 In 1881, Marco Polo was purchased by Bell and Lawes of South Shields and in 1882, the ownership was transferred to Captain A. Bull of Christiana.
-On June 27 a fire broke out while in port at Quebec with little damage.
-On July 19, 1883 Marco Polo departed Montmorency, Quebec for Europe with a load of timber.
+On June 27, a fire broke out in port at Quebec with little damage.
+On July 19, 1883, Marco Polo departed Montmorency, Quebec, for Europe with a load of timber.
 On July 22, the clipper encountered a gale and began to take on water.
-The pumps were unable to keep up with the leakage and Captain Bull ran the ship aground off Cavendish, Prince Edward Island.
+The pumps could not keep up with the leakage, and Captain Bull ran the ship aground off Cavendish, Prince Edward Island.

 After Marco Polo went aground, her masts were cut down to prevent the wind from blowing Marco Polo further onshore.
 The cargo was sold off to parties from Saint John.
 The timber had swollen so much that it was necessary to cut through the vessel's beams to retrieve them.
 In August 1883, a strong storm caused the vessel to break up along the coast.